5/3/1 Wendler: The Complete Program Guide

 Recovery

-What is a Training Max?
+What Is a Training Max?

-This is where 5/3/1 gets interesting.
-The AMRAP sets serve two purposes:
+The plus sets serve two useful purposes:

 The Deload Week